 The LAPD is hoping to get distracted drivers’ attention via billboards.
 Perhaps some of our readers have seen these signs, which carry dramatic slogans like, “Man vs. Machine… The Machine Always Wins” and reminds passing motorists that it is illegal to leave the scene of a car accident.

 We are sure that our readers know better than to use their phones while driving.
-But if they ever get hit by a distracted driver and suffer a significant injury, they may need the help of a car accident attorney in Los Angeles California to get their rightful compensation.
+But if they ever get hit by a distracted driver and suffer a significant injury, they may need the help of an attorney in Los Angeles California to get their rightful compensation.